lake-wg/app-profiles/draft-ietf-lake-app-profiles.md

 * An EDHOC_Information object encoded in CBOR, i.e., as a CBOR map (see {{Section 3.4 of I-D.ietf-ace-edhoc-oscore-profile}}).

-  The EDHOC_Information object MUST NOT include the element "app_prof" and MUST NOT include elements that are not allowed within the EDHOC_Application_Profile object defined in {{sec-app-profile-cbor}}, with the exception of the element "trust_anchors" that MAY be included.
-The recipient peer MUST ignore elements that are not allowed if they are present in the EDHOC_Information object.
+  The EDHOC_Information object MUST NOT include the element "app_prof".
+Also, it MUST NOT include elements that are not allowed within the EDHOC_Application_Profile object defined in {{sec-app-profile-cbor}}, with the exception of the following elements that MAY be included:

+  - "trust_anchors".

+  * "exporter_out_len" (see {{exporter-out-length}}).

-  This item of the CBOR sequence indicates that the message sender supports an EDHOC application profile consistent with the pieces of information specified by the EDHOC_Information object.
+  This element of the CBOR sequence indicates that the message sender supports an EDHOC application profile consistent with the pieces of information specified by the EDHOC_Information object.

-The recipient peer MUST abort the EDHOC session and MUST reply with an EDHOC error message if ead_value is malformed or does not conform with the format defined above.
+The recipient peer MUST abort the EDHOC session and MUST reply with an EDHOC error message with error code (ERR_CODE) 1, if ead_value is malformed or does not conform with the format defined above.

 It is possible that ead_value provides information corresponding to EDHOC_Information prescriptive parameters (see {{Section 3.4 of I-D.ietf-ace-edhoc-oscore-profile}}), e.g., "message_4" or "max_msgsize".
 The type of such parameters is indicated in the 'Type' column of the corresponding entry in the IANA registry "EDHOC Information" (see {{I-D.ietf-ace-edhoc-oscore-profile}}).

 If the EAD item "Supported EDHOC application profiles" is included in EDHOC message_1 and/or message_2 during an EDHOC session, the peers participating in that session MUST NOT act in violation of what is indicated by prescriptive parameters that are specified in those EAD items.
 Upon receiving an EDHOC message, a peer MUST check whether the other peer has violated such indications.
-If any violation is found, the peer MUST abort the EDHOC session and MUST reply with an EDHOC error message.
+If any violation is found, the peer MUST abort the EDHOC session and MUST reply with an EDHOC error message with error code (ERR_CODE) 1.

 When composing ead_value, the sender peer MUST comply with the content restrictions specified in {{sec-app-profile-edhoc-message_1_2-restrictions}}.